mcurros2/MicroMFramework/MicroM/Documentation-Progress/Backend/docs-state-backend.md

 - Notes: Namespace and all public types documented with XML comments and pages.

 ### MicroM.DataDictionary
-- State: Incomplete ⚠️
+- State: Complete ✅
-- Notes: Added documentation for ApplicationsUrls, FileStore, FileStoreProcess, FileStoreStatus and Numbering; other entities remain pending.
+- Notes: Namespace and all public types documented with XML comments and pages.

 ### MicroM.DataDictionary.CategoriesDefinitions
 - State: Complete ✅